 In MR-DC, a PSCell change does not always require a security key change.

 If a security key change is required, this is performed through a synchronous SCG reconfiguration procedure towards the UE involving random access on PSCell and a security key change, during which the MAC entity configured for SCG is reset and RLC configured for SCG is re-established regardless of the bearer type(s) established on SCG.
 For SN terminated bearers, PDCP is re-established.
 In all MR-DC options, to perform this procedure within the same SN, the SN Modification procedure as described in clause 10.3 is used, setting the PDCP Change Indication to indicate that a S-KgNB (for EN-DC, NGEN-DC and NR-DC) or S-KeNB (for NE-DC) update is required when the procedure is initiated by the SN or including the SgNB Security Key / SN Security Key when the procedure is initiated by the MN.
+In all MR-DC options, the conditional SN modification procedure as described in clause 10.3a can be used to perform PSCell change within the same SN nodes when a specific execution condition is met.
 In all MR-DC options, to perform a PSCell change between different SN nodes, the SN Change procedure as described in clause 10.5 is used.
+In all MR-DC options, the conditional SN change procedure as described in clause 10.5a can be used to perform PSCell change between different SN nodes when a specific execution condition is met.